Can I Legally get Married in India?

 - If you are planning a Christian marriage, it is essential that you write to the relevant Priest or minister informing him that you intend to marry.
 Likewise, you will also need to submit 2 passport size images of both you and your partner in your application form, as well as all the documents listed below.

 - You must allow at least a month for the Priest to put the marriage notice in the registrar’s office before the wedding ceremony can take place.
 Your marriage will also be published in the local newspaper.

-- Once the full 60 days have passed, you can then legally marry, assuming all of the paperwork is in order.
+- Once 60 days have passed, you can then legally marry, assuming all of the paperwork is in order.
 Good luck!

 - Police certificate stating that you have lived in the local area (in India) for the last 30 days

 - Affidavit stating that you can legally marry

 - Divorce certificate (if necessary from previous marriage)

 - Death certificate (if you have been widowed)